Alluxio/alluxio/docs/en/Journal.md

 The `<backup_uri>` should be a full URI path that is available to all masters, e.g.
 `hdfs://[namenodeserver]:[namenodeport]/alluxio_backups/alluxio-journal-YYYY-MM-DD-timestamp.gz`

 If the restore succeeds, you should see a log message along the lines of
 ```
-INFO AlluxioMasterProcess - Imported 57 entries from backup
+INFO AlluxioMasterProcess - Restored 57 entries from backup
 ```
 in the primary master logs.